 My daughter always liked learning, but Time4Learning has turned “like” into love!
 I’ve never seen her so excited to do lessons, before!

 It’s amazing how quickly my kids are learning difficult concepts.
 The animation really helps them apply the lessons to something tangible!

-You might be interested in knowing what a typical day in our homeschool might look like.
-The typical day for us starts with breakfast, and hen class begins at 8:00 a.m.
-I give the kids a break at 10:00 a.m.for some fun and active games.
-We have jump rope competitions or races and these counts as a p.e. class.
-At 10:30 a.m. it is back to work, and we do not break again until 12:30 p.m. when they have lunch.
-After lunch, the children have quiet reading time or they finish up assignments that have not yet been completed.
-We usually end our school day by 2:00 p.m.
+The typical day starts with breakfast, and then class begins at 8:00 a.m.
+You might like to give the children a break at 10:00 a.m. for some fun and active games.
+At 10:30 a.m. it’s back to work, and you may decide not to break again until 12:30 when your children have lunch.
+After lunch, they might have quiet reading time or they may finish up assignments.
+School is usually finished by 2:00 p.m.